 We often attribute the pain and soreness in our necks after accidents to tension, stress, or simply being uncomfortable.
 However, whiplash injuries can have long-lasting effects – ranging from chronic pain that persists for years onward.

 Car accidents are not the only cause of back pain.
-Any form of fall, from a ladder or down stairs for instance, have the potential to lead to ceaseless back distress.
+Any form of fall, from a ladder or downstairs, for instance, has the potential to lead to ceaseless back distress.
 In fact, any kind of injury that causes an effect on bones and joints can result in neck and spine pains over time.

 Impact Leads to Subluxation (Misalignment)